Nicky Lee (singer)

-Nicky Lee (born November 26, 1980) is a Korean American singer and actor.
+Nicky Lee (born November 26, 1980) is an American singer and actor based in Taiwan.

+Early life and career

 Born and raised in Los Angeles, California, Lee gained his initial fame as part of the Taiwanese hip hop group, Machi.
-Following the group's success, Lee released his first full-length Mandarin solo album, Shadow, in 2005.
+Following the success of Machi, Lee released his first full-length Mandarin solo album, Shadow, in 2005.
 In 2007, Lee was named Best Mandarin Male Singer at the 18th Golden Melody Awards.
 He is also known for his work with music group Aziatix.

 Personal life

 He married Japanese television personality Akane Sōma in 2014.